 Development cooperation and humanitarian aid

-Swiss in Indonesia
+Swiss nationals in Indonesia

-At the end of 2014 there were 1152 Swiss living in Indonesia.
+At the end of 2017, there were 1,112 Swiss nationals living in Indonesia.

 History of bilateral relations

-The 60th anniversary of the establishment of diplomatic relations between Switzerland and Indonesia was celebrated in 2012.
+The 65th anniversary of the establishment of diplomatic relations between Switzerland and Indonesia was celebrated in 2017.